HandsOnDataViz/book/docs/HandsOnDataViz.md

 States bias by describing the omission in the map notes and companion text.
 Whenever possible, include people of “the United States” rather than ignoring their existence.
 Tell true and meaningful stories.

+TODO: Datawrapper kindly responded to our request for USA » States and Territories map codes and USA » States and Territories (hexagons), so update text and add example to show this.

 ### Summary